 Manuscripts.
 The Journal invites submission of unsolicited manuscripts.
 Send all queries and submissions by e-mail (no hard copy accepted) to the Editor-in-chief.
 Authors are invited to consult the style guide.
 You can download the current reference style for this journal at EndNote's website.

 Book Reviews.
 To make arrangements, send an email with the name of the author, title and publication data, in all regular font, to the Editor-in-chief.
 The Journal does not promise to review any book or provide free copies to publishers of any books reviewed.

 Offprints and toll-free link.
 No royalty will be paid for any article.
 All contributors of published articles will have free online access to the PDF and HTML version of their article.
-In addition, authors may claim 25 offprints of their article and a single copy of the issue it is published in by using the Oxford Journals Author Services site.
 You will receive a link to this site from the Production office when your paper has been accepted for publication in the journal.
-Any additional offprints or single issue copies may be ordered using the same Oxford Journals site.
+Any offprints or single issue copies may be ordered using the Oxford Journals Author Services site.

 It is a condition of publication in the Journal that authors grant an exclusive licence to Oxford University Press.
 This ensures that requests from third parties to reproduce articles are handled efficiently and consistently and will also allow the article to be as widely disseminated as possible.
 As part of the licence agreement, authors may use their own material in other publications of which they are authors or editors, provided that the Journal is acknowledged in writing as the original place of publication and Oxford University Press as the publisher.
 Upon receipt of accepted manuscripts at Oxford Journals authors will be invited to complete an online copyright licence to publish form.